City of Grants Pass v. Johnson

 City of Grants Pass v.
-Johnson, 603 U.S. 520 (2024), is a United States Supreme Court case in which the Court held that local government ordinances with civil and criminal penalties for camping on public land do not constitute cruel and unusual punishment of homeless people.
+Johnson, 603 U.S. 520 (2024), is a landmark decision of the United States Supreme Court in which the Court held that local government ordinances with civil and criminal penalties for camping on public land do not constitute cruel and unusual punishment of homeless people.

 Legal background

 In the 1962 case Robinson v.
 California, the Supreme Court held that the Eighth Amendment prohibits criminalization of a status, as opposed to criminalizing criminal acts, in striking down a California law that criminalized being addicted to narcotics.

 In the 1968 case Powell v.
 Texas, the Supreme Court held in a plurality opinion that an alcoholic can be prosecuted under a state statute against public intoxication because the "actus reus" (guilty act) of choosing to drink to the point of intoxication while in public is distinct from the status of being an alcoholic.

 In the 2018 case Martin v.
 Boise, the Court of Appeals for the Ninth Circuit ruled that city officials in Boise, Idaho, could not enforce an anti-camping ordinance whenever its homeless population exceeds the number of available beds in its homeless shelters.
 Since the Supreme Court declined to hear an appeal to this case in 2019, it became binding precedent within the Ninth Circuit.

 In Martin v.
 Boise, the Ninth Circuit cited the 1977 case Marks v.
 United States, which dictates that when there is no majority opinion, the narrowest decision reached between the plurality and concurring opinions becomes precedent.
 Thus, citing Justice Byron White's concurrence in Powell v.
 Texas upholding the conviction only because the defendant failed to prove that their alcoholism compelled them to violate the public intoxication statute, the Ninth Circuit held that Robinson v.
 California remains precedent in prohibiting the criminalization of one's status and associated unavoidable acts.